Wise314/task-identity/validation_scripts/README.md

 - **Deployment recommendations** (where applicable)
 - **JSON file** with complete results and metadata

-See individual test READMEs in `results/` for detailed interpretation guides.
+**See individual test READMEs in `results/` for detailed interpretation guides.**

+**Tests 1-6:** Comprehensive READMEs with methodology, patent analysis, and commercial applications
+**Tests 7-11:** Standard READMEs with test descriptions and results

 ---